rismanmattotorang/paper2code-rs/README.md

 # Paper2Code-rs - User Guide

-A Rust command-line tool to extract code snippets from research papers and convert them into fully executable code using advanced LLMs (Large Language Models).
+A high-performance Rust command-line tool to extract code snippets from research papers and convert them into fully executable code using advanced LLMs (Large Language Models).
+This tool allows researchers and developers to quickly implement algorithms and techniques described in academic papers.

 ## Table of Contents